The digital edge in life sciences has been saved

 Pricing pressures: Pressures to increase efficiency and decrease waste have grown dramatically over the past few years.
 Life sciences digital supply networks can help alleviate pricing pressures through:

 - Inventory tracking and analytics to control inventory levels, decrease waste, and increase capacity utilization

-- Connected sensors and machine learning to predict maintenance and increase equipment up time
+- Connected sensors and machine learning to predict maintenance and increase equipment

 - Data-driven methods to cut compliance costs and prevent compliance-based business disruptions